 Checkwith your fund at least three months prior to your due date whether you need toadd your baby to the fund prior to the expected date of birth.

-We encourage you to visit your family or friends at Hobart Private Hospital.
-In doing so, please be considerate of mothers and babies as well as other patients in the hospital and ensure your visiting hours are kept within the times allocated: 11am-1pm and 5pm-8pm.
+- Please be considerate of mothers and babies as well as other patients and ensure your visiting hours are kept within the time allocated.

 Car Parking and Transport